Unlikely duo: Pennsylvania Democrats aim for united front

 For now, Fetterman’s health hangs over the campaign amid questions his whether he has been honest about the severity of his condition.

-Fetterman’s neurologists and cardiologist have not taken questions from reporters, and the campaign took three weeks after the stroke to disclose that he also had a serious heart condition.
+Fetterman’s neurologists and cardiologists have not taken questions from reporters, and the campaign took three weeks after the stroke to disclose that he also had a serious heart condition.

 Republican campaign coordination is run through the Republican National Committee, but the party’s top-of-the-ticket candidates — celebrity heart surgeon turned Senate candidate Dr. Mehmet Oz and gubernatorial nominee Doug Mastriano — are making no firm commitments so far to campaigning together.

-The campaigns haven’t said whether Oz and Mastriano have even met, other than exchanging text messages after their respective primary victories.
+The campaigns haven’t said whether Oz and Mastriano have ever met, other than exchanging text messages after their respective primary victories.
 Mastriano’s campaign did not respond to questions.

 Mastriano is viewed warily by party leaders and campaign strategists.
 He has spread Trump’s lies about widespread election fraud in the 2020 presidential election and was a leading proponent in Pennsylvania of Trump’s drive to overturn the result.
 He also was in the crowd outside the U.S. Capitol during the Jan.
 6, 2021, attack by Trump supporters after attending the “Stop the Steal” rally nearby.